Samsung/Tizen.NET/_posts/2019-11-20-Samsung-Developer-Conference-2019.md

 toc_sticky: true
 ---

-Samsung Developer Conference was held at San Jose on Oct.
+Samsung Developer Conference 2019 was held in San Jose, California, on Oct.
 29 and 30.
-The conference gets bigger and Tizen zone in the exhibition zone gets bigger too.
-This year, there has been not only the Tizen .NET Team hosting booths and a session, but also the several patner booths demonstrating their Tizen .NET solutions expanding in the real world.
+The conference keeps getting larger, and the Tizen zone within SDC has expanded as well.
+This year, not only did the Tizen .NET Team host booths and a session, but several partner booths demonstrated their real-world Tizen .NET solutions.

 ![]({{site.url}}{{site.baseurl}}/assets/images/posts/sdc2019/sdc19_banner.png)

 ## Samsung Developer Conference 2019
-Samsung Developer Conference brings together thousands of developers, creators, and technologists to explore the newest tech and imagine what's possible with Samsung in the future.
+Samsung Developer Conference brings together thousands of developers, creators, and technology experts to explore the latest Samsung technologies and imagine future possibilities with Samsung.

-Visit [Samsung Developer Conference](https://www.samsungdeveloperconference.com/) to see what happened including keynote, and take a look at [SDC19 top themes](https://news.samsung.com/global/sdc19-top-themes-from-samsungs-developer-event) to catch up the conference.
+Visit [Samsung Developer Conference](https://www.samsungdeveloperconference.com/) to see conference happenings, including the keynote, and take a look at [SDC19 top themes](https://news.samsung.com/global/sdc19-top-themes-from-samsungs-developer-event) to catch up on conference events.

 ## Session
 [Watch the session online](https://youtu.be/fU5Yx8M0KOk).